Digital Payments via BISP Distribution of EasyPaisa JazzCash Sims Begins With Registered Recipients

 3. What obstacles can women encounter when utilizing BISP digital payments?

-Poor internet access in rural areas, a lack of close withdrawal agents, or a lack of digital literacy are some of the challenges that some women may encounter.
 The government and telecom firms are launching awareness campaigns, providing training, and building up infrastructure in order to address this.

 Leave a Comment